ciscodea/academic/README.md

 # academic
-An App for academic resorces
+An App for academic resources